MischaU8/yumyum/modelling/create-an-advanced-rounded-corner_lfSfHNN5bXE.md

-three edges that make up the corner you'd like to edit chamfer the edges offset the corner face to remove it add
-Phillips the corner edges use the isopram tool to add edges to the three ends remove the corner faces patch the open boundary edges and you're good to go
+three edges that make up the corner you'd like to edit chamfer the edges offset the corner face to remove it add fillets the corner edges use the isopram tool to add edges to the three ends remove the corner faces patch the open boundary edges and you're good to go